-Additionally, as stated in our planning assumptions, the existing services such as CASS, BPRS etc. will be in place to support the NPA as transition commences.
+Additionally, as stated in our planning assumptions, existing services such as CASS, BPRS etc. will be in place to support the NPA as transition commences.

-The timeline takes into consideration in-progress activity to develop overlay solutions for CoP and Request to Pay (by Paym and FPSL as an example); the first examples of market delivered solutions.
+The following sections illustrate the current indicative timelines to develop overlay solutions for Confirmation of Payee and Request to Pay; the first examples of market delivered solutions.
 Any implementation will be independent of payment methods and therefore could be delivered onto existing schemes prior to the NPA's implementation and ported into the NPA at a later date.